Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `mkdir %GOPATH%\src\github.com\Zamiell && cd %GOPATH%\src\github.com\Zamiell`
   * `git clone https://github.com/Zamiell/hanabi-live.git` (or clone a fork, if you are doing development work)
   * `cd hanabi-live`
-* Install the Golang dependencies:
+* Install the project's Golang dependencies:
   * `cd src` (this is where all of the Go source code lives)
   * `go get -v ./...` (it is normal for this to take a very long time)
   * `cd ..`